 GreenThumb Gardens There are over 600 GreenThumb community gardens across the city, and any resident can join a garden.
-In Sunset Park, there are two GreenThumb Gardens (which total more than 28,000 square feet), one of which grows food.
+In Flatbush, there are six GreenThumb Gardens (which total more than 42,000 square feet), four of which grow food.
 Find the most up-to-date list of gardens using GreenThumb's searchable Garden Map.
 Grow to Learn Gardens Grow to Learn NYC is a school gardens initiative that includes more than 600 registered network schools throughout the city.
-In Sunset Park, there are eight Grow to Learn-registered network schools.
+In Greenpoint, there are 26 Grow to Learn-registered network schools.
 Find the most up-to-date list of school gardens using Grow to Learn's searchable Garden Maps.
+SNAP is the Supplemental Nutrition Assistance Program (formerly food stamps); EBT, electronic benefit transfer.
 Farmers' Markets All locations, unless otherwise noted, accept SNAP/EBT.
 For an updated list of farmers' markets near you (including days/hours of operation) visit nyc.gov/health and search "farmers markets" or text "SoGood" to 877-877.
-Sunset Park Greenmarket -- 4th Ave bet 59th & 60th Sts SNAP Enrollment Sites There are no SNAP enrollment sites in Sunset Park.
-The closest site is in Fort Greene.

-Fort Greene -- 275 Bergen St, 1st Fl, Brooklyn, 11217 ^{}SNAP is the Supplemental Nutrition Assistance Program (formerly food stamps); EBT, electronic benefit transfer.
-Free Summer Meals The New York City Department of Education offers free breakfast and lunch to children ages 18 and under at more than 1,100 sites across the city throughout the summer.
+Harvest Home Kings County Hospital Farmers' Market -- Clarkson Ave bet E 37th and E 38th Sts High School for Public Service Youth Farm Farmers' Market --600 Kingston Ave bet Rutland Rd & Winthrop St Urban Oasis Farmers' Market -- Clarkson & Troy Aves Flatbush Junction Youthmarket -- Nostrand & Flatbush Aves by subway entrance Cortelyou Greenmarket -- Cortelyou Rd bet Argyle & Rugby Rds Parkside Plaza Greenmarket -- Parkside & Ocean Aves SNAP Enrollment Sites There are no SNAP enrollment sites in Flatbush.
+The closest site is Fort Greene.
+Fort Greene -- 275 Bergen St, 1st Fl, Brooklyn, 11217 Free Summer Meals The New York City Department of Education offers free breakfast and lunch to children ages 18 and under at more than 1,100 sites across the city throughout the summer.
 Food served at summer meal sites meets federal nutrition requirements and the program is fully funded by the U.S. Department of Agriculture (USDA).
 Find the most up-to-date list of summer meal sites at schoolfoodnyc.org or download the free smartphone app SchoolFood: Feed Your Mind.
-Meal Sites in Sunset Park:
+Free Summer Meal sites in this neighborhood: